 7).
 Look after your personal hygiene

-Depending on the month it can be as low as -20c you need to wear a warm hat with buff to cover your mouth.
-A buff keep moisture in your mouth and keeps you from getting a dry throat, it also keeps your neck warm.
-You will need 4 layers for your summit bid, but could be one layer for the first couple of days on the trek into Island peak.
-It can be freezing most mornings in your tent, but once the sun comes out it can get warmer.
-A down jacket is a great piece of kit, you can wear at night while relaxing and you can use for your summit bid.
-You can request a full kit list from us when you sign up.
-Watch our Island peak packing video.
+Depending on the month you climb, it can be as low as -20c/ -4F.
+You will need to wear a warm hat with buff to cover your mouth.
+A buff keeps moisture in your mouth and keeps you from getting a dry throat, it also keeps your neck warm.
+You will need 4 layers for your summit bid, but could be one layer for the first couple of days on the trek into Island Peak.
+It can be freezing most mornings in your tent, but once the sun comes out, it will get warmer.
+Your down jacket is an essential piece of kit.
+You will wear it at night while relaxing and you will use it for your summit bid.
+Once you sign up to our trip, we will send you a trip Dossier, which includes a complete kit list, among other things.
+Watch our Island Peak packing video.

-You should be drinking 4 – 5 liters per day (ABSOLUTE MUST), your body dehydrates faster at altitude and you are exercising so keep drinking, your body is creating more red blood cells to carry oxygen faster around your body.
+You should be drinking 4 – 5 liters per day (ABSOLUTE MUST) at altitude.
+Your body dehydrates faster at altitude and you are also exercising.
+Therefore, you need to keep drinking, your body is creating more red blood cells to carry oxygen faster around your body.
 Your blood thickens and therefore hydration plays a key part in keeping you healthy and your body working effectively at high altitude.
 You can use Ibuprofen to reduce inflammation, Disprin or Asprin in your water to thin out your blood, which will help you as you move higher on the mountain.

-There is really only one route to climb Island peak, the key is to have 2 nights in Island peak base camp at 5,100m/ 16,732ft and use the high camp at 5,500m/ 18,044ft before going on your summit attempt.
-We also have 3 nights in Namche Bazaar around 3,500m/ 11,500ft any less than this and you run the risk of getting high altitude sickness and not making the summit and having serious life threatening issues.
-Be safe, be smart, give altitude and the mountain the respect it deserves.
+There is really only one route to climb Island Peak.
+The key is to have two nights in Island Peak Base Camp at 5,100m/ 16,732 feet, and use the High Camp at 5,500m/ 18,044 feet, before going on your summit attempt.
+We also have 3 nights in Namche Bazaar around 3,500m/ 11,500 feet on the trek into Everest Base Camp.
+Any less than this and you run the risk of getting high altitude sickness and not making the summit.
+Be safe, be smart and give altitude and the mountain the respect it deserves.

-You will have been up to Everest base camp 5,364m/ 17,500 feet and Kala Phattar 5,645m/ 18,520 feet You can take Diamox on the mountain if your doctor prescribes it 125mg in the morning and 125mg in the afternoon.
-You need to keep as hydrated as possible, and cover the distances as slowly as possible.
-You don’t want to over exert yourself physically so moving slowly each day aids in the acclimatization process.
+You will have been up to Everest Base Camp at 5,364m/ 17,500 feet and Kala Phattar 5,645m/ 18,520 feet, before going to Island Peak.
+You can take Diamox on the mountain, if your doctor prescribes it, 125mg in the morning and 125mg in the afternoon.
+Also, you need to keep as hydrated as possible, and cover the distances as slowly as possible.
+You do not want to over exert yourself physically, so moving slowly each day aids in the acclimatization process.

 Can I Climb Island Peak

-Depending on where you flight from in the world, the pricing will be different.
-You can pay anywhere from $700 – $1,600 for flights.
-When it comes to your personal insurance, Helicopter evacuation, clothing, Visa entry fee you can spend up to $3,000 you need proper hiking boots, gloves, thermals, down jacket, gortex etc. the cost will all depend on the amount of gear you already have.
-In terms of the service the prices range from $3,800 – $7,000 depending on the service you require.
-We pay all our staff, support staff, chef and Guides the correct wages and do not cut corners on our service and trips.
+Depending on where you are flying from in the world, the pricing will be different.
+You can pay anywhere from $700 – $1,800+ for flights.
+When it comes to your personal insurance, Helicopter evacuation, clothing, and Visa entry fee, you can spend up to $3,000.
+You will need proper hiking boots, gloves, thermals, down jacket, gortex, etc., and the total cost will all depend on the amount of gear you already have.
+In terms of the service, the prices range from $3,800 – $7,000 depending on the service you require.
+We pay all our staff, support staff, chef and Guides the correct wages, and do not cut corners on our service and trips.